OS/OT Student Blog

 Leave a comment

 This weekend I was worked at a table representing USC Division of Occupational Science and Occupational Therapy at the Black College Expo in Downtown Los Angeles’ Convention Center.
 It was a great event for anyone who is interested in going to college.
 They had tons of colleges there as well as seminars for parents, such as how to apply for financial aid.
 I was amazed at how many people were there.
 I just wished that I had this when I was thinking about college because it is such an overwhelming process.
 I was happy to tell them about my experience at USC, but also about the amazing field of Occupational Therapy… because, of course, a lot of people didn’t know what it was.
 I didn’t know what OT was until after I graduated from my undergraduate program.
-I was so glad to be a part of this and inspire perspective students!
+I was so glad to be a part of this and inspire prospective students!

 Enjoying my peeps!!! →